 Details When you mention the Viking it immediately conjures up images of marauding war ships and bloody battles, but, in truth many Vikings chose to settle in British Isles and get back to their farming roots.
 Their arrival fuelled a revolution in pottery production, where the potters wheel and mass production returned on a scale that had not been seen since the Roman period.
 Excavations in Torksey, Lincolnshire, unearthed many beautiful examples of pottery from this period, resulting in this style of pottery being known as Torksey ware.
 However, this type of pottery has been found at other site within the British Isles.

 The distinctive ribbed decoration is created by applying strips of clay to the surface of the pot then using your fingers to mould the dimples.
-This replica has then been finished with a beautiful green glaze, which would have been rare at the time, as most pitchers of this period would have been unglazed.
+This replica has then been finished with a black glaze, which would have been rare at the time, as most pitchers of this period would have been unglazed.

-Grogged earthenware and green glaze
+Grogged earthenware and black glaze

 Health and Safety